Strong Secrecy from Channel Resolvability: Preliminaries: Secrecy Metrics

 Although the ordering in Proposition~\ref{lm:ordering_metrics} follows strictly from mathematical properties, the idea that some metrics are stronger than others is also meaningful from a cryptographic perspective.
-One can construct examples of communication schemes that present obvious security loopholes while still satisfying the weak secrecy metric~$\metric{4}$ (see for instance the examples in~\cite{Bloch2011,Barros2008,Hayashi2011}).
-It is now accepted that information-theoretic results should hold at least under the secrecy metrics\footnote{The metrics could be further strengthened by imposing an exponential convergence with $n$; however, except in the case of exponentially information stable channels~\cite{Csiszar1996}, such as memoryless channels, we were unable to prove general results with this additional constraint.}~$\metric{1}$ or~$\metric{2}$.
+One can construct examples of communication schemes that present obvious security loopholes while still satisfying a secrecy condition with metric~$\metric{4}$ (see, for instance, the examples in~\cite{Bloch2011,Barros2008,Hayashi2011}).
+It is now accepted that information-theoretic secrecy conditions\footnote{The conditions could be further strengthened by imposing an exponential convergence with $n$; however, except in the case of exponentially information stable channels~\cite{Csiszar1996}, such as memoryless channels, we were unable to prove general results with this additional constraint.} should hold at least with metrics~$\metric{1}$ or~$\metric{2}$.